RDFroeber/bevalkyri/README.md

 ## User Stories
 **As a User**

+1. I want to create an account so that my personal information is saved and secure.

+2. I want to login to my account so that I can access my personal information.

+3. I want to edit my account information so that the digital representation of myself is not forever frozen in time.

+4. I want to save an existing player profile so that I can play as that player whenever I want.

+5. I want to select an existing player profile to play a game so that I can immediately start playing.

+6. I want to delete an existing player profile so that I erase persisted personas of myself from the world of Bevalkyri.

-1. I want to create a new player so that I can play a game as that player.
+7. I want to create a new player so that I can play a game as that player.

-2. I want to create a new game so that I can start playing from the beginning.
+8. I want to create a new game so that I can start playing from the beginning.
   * There are Tiles (spaces)
   * There is a Castle (place to start/starter territory)
   * The Tiles surrounding my Castle are filled in (part of my territory)